China shares rise on further policy easing; Hong Kong weighed down by tech stocks - NewsBreak

 ** Traders said the rate cut was expected as it came after a slew of key short- and medium-term rate reductions last week.

-** Real estate developers gained 1.5%.
-China’s real estate sector will likely see “significant easing” in the policies that govern it, BNP Paribas Asset Management said.
+** Real estate developers (.CSI000952) gained 1.5%.
+China's real estate sector will likely see "significant easing" in the policies that govern it, BNP Paribas Asset Management said. read more

-** In Hong Kong, Alibaba Group slumped nearly 5% after a report saying its financial affiliate Ant Group was connected to a corruption scandal.
+** In Hong Kong, Alibaba Group (9988.HK) slumped nearly 5% after a report saying its financial affiliate Ant Group was connected to a corruption scandal. read more

-** Meanwhile, the Hang Seng Tech Index dropped 2.5%, tracking Wall Street losses with the Federal Reserve expected to confirm it would soon start draining the massive COVID-era liquidity.
+** Meanwhile, the Hang Seng Tech Index (.HSTECH) dropped 2.5%, tracking Wall Street losses with the Federal Reserve expected to confirm it would soon start draining the massive COVID-era liquidity. read more

-** Shares of China Evergrande Group jumped 7.3%, after the embattled developer said it would appoint an official from a unit of state asset manager China Cinda Asset Management to its board.
+** Shares of China Evergrande Group (3333.HK) jumped 7.3%, after the embattled developer said it would appoint an official from a unit of state asset manager China Cinda Asset Management (1359.HK) to its board. read more

-** Shimao Group and Agile Group went up 3.1% and 6.7%, respectively, following announcements of selling units or equity interest to raise money.
+** Shimao Group (0813.HK) and Agile Group (3383.HK) went up 3.1% and 6.7%, respectively, following announcements of selling units or equity interest to raise money. read more

 Comments / 0